cmhamel/automesh/book/introduction.md

 Figure: Distinction between semantic segmentation and instance segmentation, from Lin *et al.*[^Lin_2014]

-Both segmentation types, semantic and instance, can be used with `Automesh`.
-However, `Automesh` operates on a 3D segmentation, not a 2D segmentation, as present in a digital image.
+Both segmentation types, semantic and instance, can be used with `automesh`.
+However, `automesh` operates on a 3D segmentation, not a 2D segmentation, as present in a digital image.
 To obtain a 3D segmentation, two or more images are stacked to compose a volume.

 The structured volume of a stacked of pixel composes a volumetric unit called a voxel.
 A voxel, in the context of this work, will have the same dimensionality in the `x` and `y` dimension as the pixel in the image space, and will have the `z` dimensionality that is the stack interval distance between each image slice.
 All pixels are rectangular, and all voxels are cuboid.